 With the incredible accessibility of the internet it is crucially important for parents to educate their children about sexuality.
 Not only about where babies come from but also about the nature of sex itself.
 When ever I’m curious about something the first place that I always go to learn more about the subject is the internet.
+Like stuff that can be found on Tubev (https://www.tubev.sex/channels/8/xhamster.com) while they have some great content they don’t always have the whole picture.
 If kids do not feel comfortable discussing these things with their parents this is inevitably where they will end up.
 An innocent search regarding sex has limitless potential to bring up all kinds of pornography.
 I’m not at all suggesting censorship because I don’t believe that pretending that these things don’t exist will be as beneficial to our children as educating them would be.
 No matter what you do at home the real world will still be out there waiting for them.

 The reason I think this is so important to share is that until Cindy Gallop brought it to my attention in her ( WARNING: This link does contain a very blunt conversation about pornography) Ted Talk: Make Love Not Porn I never even considered it.
 This issue is out there and even though it may be an uncomfortable discussion; I will be telling my daughter, when she’s old enough, about sex in real life as opposed to what she may one day see on the internet.